NMason1990/My-Ebay-Sales-Data-Analysis---2022/README.md

 functions to do things like
 remove 0’s and null values
 where they don’t belong in
 your dataset.
-Did this in code cells 2-4 By filtering columns I need, changing date column to date time and splitting into 3 new columns, changing Month column to abbreviated months instead of 1-12.
-Then changing that column to categorical so they displayed in the correct order.

 2. Use custom functions or
 lambdas to perform specific
 operations to clean or manipulate your data, return those values, then use them in other parts of your project.
-Did this in code cells 6 and 7.
-Used lambda to add costs to data by subtracting net from gross sales.
-Also used lambda in the code for the bar graph as the key.

 ## Analyze Data!